 Performance is often about tradeoffs.
 How does this extra cushioning impact your ability to lift in these shoes?
 Based on user reviews, it seems not that much.
-These shoes are noticeably less stable in the heel and midsole when compared to the Metcon 4 and DSX Flyknit 2, but you can still use them to Oly lift, squat, deadlift, and much more.
+These shoes are noticeably less stable in the heel and midsole when compared to the Metcon 4 XD and Flyknit 3, but you can still use them to Oly lift, squat, deadlift, and much more.

 With that out of the way, let’s talk about the other features of the shoe.